Appeon/PowerBuilder-Components-Example/Example Components App/Components App/res/intro/intro.md

 # README - Import a .NET DLL into PowerBuilder

+You can download the source code for this project on [GitHub](https://github.com/Appeon/PowerBuilder-Components-Example).

 1. You can use the *.NET DLL Importer* tool to quickly enable the current PowerBuilder application to use .NET DLLs

 |                                                        |      |                                                              |